abbotto/rectangular/readme/components.md

 			});
 		})();

-- The view route would look like this:
+- The component view route would look like this:

 		(() => {
 			"use strict";